nislab/passive-radiometer-trace-data/README.md

 -----------------
 # References

-If you are using these traces in your work and would like to be featured in this list, kindly create an issue in this repository and provide us with the reference if you would like it to be featured here.
+If you are using these traces in your work and would like to be featured in this list, kindly create an issue in this repository and provide us with the reference.

 -----------------
 # Acknowledgment